+So what are the best drip coffee makers available this year?
 The OXO BREW Programmable Drip Coffee Maker is our top pick because it makes a superior cup of coffee.
 It’s SCA-certified to be good coffee because it replicates the pour–over method, which allows for full flavor extraction.
 It also has the features you expect from an automatic drip coffee maker, like being able to program it a day in advance and brewing up a full carafe of coffee.

 Mr. Coffee is the brand you think of for auto-drip coffee makers, and its 10-Cup Drip Coffee Maker is our Best for the Money choice because it has a lot of great features without breaking the bank.
 Along with automatic features like auto shut-off, it also has a water filtration system so you don’t have to worry about using purified water.